The sheer definition of a remote trail.

 Greenland’s Arctic Circle Trail is often listed as one of the best long-distance hikes in the world.
 The trail stretches up to 200 kilometers (124 miles) from the edge of the ice cap to the fishing town of Sisimiut on the West coast.
 While 85% of Greenland is covered in ice, there’s a narrow strip along the coastline that’s actually green!
 And red.
 And purple.
 And yellow.

 As I’m getting closer to my Arctic Circle Trail solo hike in August 2020, I started to collect different posts and information in preparation.
 I will be attempting a thru-hike of the Arctic Circle Trail, starting from Sisimiut and finishing in Kangerlussuaq.
 After that, I will spend some time exploring Ilulissat and Kangerlussuaq.
-I had to cancel my first attempt in June 2020 because of a viral infection (and went on to hike the Kumano Kodo in Japan), so I’ll highlight both the preparations for my first and second attempt.
+I had to cancel my first attempt in June 2020 because of a viral infection (and went on to hike the Kumano Kodo in Japan) and had to change my 2020 on a weekly basis because of Corona, so I’ll highlight both the preparations for my first and second attempt.
 So here’s all there is to know about my Arctic Circle Trail solo hike.

 Preparation and planning for an Arctic Circle Trail solo hike

-As the Arctic Circle Trail is mostly a truly solo hike with no opportunities to re-supply during your trek, it requires quite some planning when it comes to food, weather (!), clothing and your shelter.
+As the Arctic Circle Trail is mostly a truly solo hike with no opportunities to re-supply during your trek, it requires quite some planning when it comes to food, weather (!), clothing, your shelter … euh, and what to do when you encounter a polar bear.
 Also, the decision on which direction to hike the trail (more in the next paragraph) is an important one.